By James Eliot, Markets & Finance Editor

 -

 Google: Google’s longstanding practice requires developers who contribute to its open-source projects to relinquish intellectual property rights.
 This policy not only streamlines project contributions but also limits the developers’ control over their own code.
 By enforcing this, Google has managed to cultivate a robust open-source ecosystem, albeit at the cost of developer autonomy.
+For a deeper dive into Google’s approach, see our analysis on 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 -

 Microsoft: In a notable pivot, Microsoft has updated its licensing agreements, placing new constraints on developers’ contributions to its open-source repositories.
 Developers must now adhere to more stringent contractual clauses, particularly around patent rights and usage.
 As a result, the company has safeguarded its intellectual property while still fostering an environment for innovation.
 This policy has drawn criticism but remains an essential lever in Microsoft’s operational strategy.
+Learn more about its impact in our piece on Why Samsung and SK Hynix Are Undervalued Compared to U.S. Tech Giants.

 -